mihaeu/kata-word-wrap/README.md

-# Word Wrap Kata by Rober Martin
+# Word Wrap Kata by Robert Martin

 My attempt at the kata which was suggested by Robert Martin on his blog.
 I used the following [description](http://codingdojo.org/cgi-bin/index.pl?KataWordWrap):